IV liga Warmia-Masuria

-IV liga Warmia-Masuria group (grupa warmińsko-mazurska) is one of the groups of IV liga, the 5th level of Polish football league system.
+IV liga Warmia-Masuria group (grupa warmińsko-mazurska), also known as Superscore IV liga Warmińsko-Mazurska for sponsorship reasons, is one of the groups of IV liga, the fifth level of Polish football league system.

-The league was created in season 2000–2001 after introducing new administrative division of Poland.
-Until the end of the 2007/08 season IV liga was placed at 4th tier of league system but this was changed with the formation of the Ekstraklasa as the top-level league in Poland.
+The league was created in the 2000–01 season after a new administrative division of Poland was established.
+Until the end of the 2007–08 season, IV liga was placed at the fourth tier of league system, but this was changed with the formation of Ekstraklasa as the top-tier league in Poland.

 The clubs from Warmian-Masurian Voivodeship compete in this group.
-The winner of the league is promoted to III liga group I. The bottom teams are relegated to the groups of Liga okręgowa from Warmian-Masurian Voivodeship.
+The winner of the league is promoted to group I of the III liga.
+The bottom teams are relegated to the groups of Liga okręgowa from Warmian-Masurian Voivodeship.
 These groups are Warmia-Masuria I and Warmia-Masuria II.